Note: Donations are in Australian Dollars

 SPONSORSHIP CASE STUDY

-Sarah lives with her mother and two younger brothers and is one of five siblings.
+Sarah lived with her mother and two younger brothers and is one of five siblings.
 Her father, a fisherman, abandoned the family when she was 15 years old.
 The loss of her father’s income meant Sarah had to leave school before she completed Form 3.

 Sarah thought her future looked bleak and would amount to nothing more than scavenging firewood with her mother.
 Together they burnt the wood to make charcoal to sell at the local market so the family could survive.